jsh-1235/react-linux-tutorial/public/account/login.md

 > begin session on the system

-- login
 - su - manager
 - su --login manager

+## logout

+> write utmp and wtmp entries

 - logout
 - exit
-  - logout
+  - The exit() function causes normal process termination and the value of status & 0xFF is returned to the parent.

 ## su